 Further, you may also be able to enhance your degree program with electives and emphasis courses that concentrate on specific issues or industries – health and wellness, cognitive studies, and entrepreneurship, among others.
 Greater exposure to other industries and fundamental business skills will allow you to consider different career routes as you approach graduation, Dr. Simecek adds.

 “Some students plan to work within the public school setting while others want to work in a childcare center,” she says.
-“Some start discussing owning their own childcare business, or becoming a social worker or school psychologist.
+“Some start discussing owning their own childcare business.
 That’s education in general; we all go in because we love children and you don’t know the different routes available until you start your studies.”

 What Do You Learn in a Bachelor’s Degree in Early Childhood Education Program?